About Spinal Decompression Therapy

 Spinal traction has been around for over 1000 years and it has been seen in a variety of forms.
 Old forms of spinal traction can be uncomfortable and do not always produce pain relief.
 Clinical studies have shown ordinary traction with a steady pull can be an ineffective treatment for back and neck pain relief.
 The lack of success with older forms of traction may be due to our bodies’ reaction to the steady pull of the traction machine.
 Under a steady traction pull our spinal muscles may involuntarily contract which makes unloading the injured spinal disc unsuccessful.
 So, rather than achieving the desired effect of unloading the spinal disc, the contracting spinal muscles may actually increase the intradiscal pressure.
 This old form of traction does not allow the spinal discs to heal or the spinal nerves to become decompressed.

 Spinal decompression therapy using the Triton DTS is a modern, computerized, updated form of traction.
-The Triton Decompression Traction System uses computer technology to control variations in the unloading (traction pull) of the spine, effectively avoiding the body's muscle contraction response.
+The Triton Decompression Traction System uses computer technology to control variations in the unloading (traction pull) of the spine, effectively avoiding the body’s muscle contraction response.
 Your physical therapist can control how many progressive tension steps you experience before reaching the maximum tension.
-Also, the physical therapist has complete control over how long the tensions are held steady and how often they are repeated through the computerized system.
+Also, the physical therapist has complete control over how long the tensions are held steady and how often they are repeated through

 What Are The Treatments Like?